Garegin Khazhak: Life

-Immediately after his graduation in 1898, Khajag was sent to the Balkans and then Alexandria by the editorial staff of Droshak.
-After staying in Alexandria for a year, he went to Izmir for six months and finally Constantinople, where he remained for two years.
+Immediately after his graduation in 1898, Khazhak was sent to the Balkans and then Alexandria by the editorial staff of Droshak.
+After staying in Alexandria for a year, he went to İzmir for six months and finally Constantinople, where he remained for two years.

-Karekin Khajag was imprisoned for eight months due to revolutionary activity.
+Khazhak was imprisoned for eight months due to revolutionary activity.
 He was then exiled to the Caucasus where he continued his work as a teacher.
 He became the principal of the Armenian school in Shushi for two years.
 After his marriage, Khajag settled in Tiflis in 1903 and became one of the editors of the Armenian newspaper Mshak.
 While working for the newspaper, he also taught on the side at the Nersisyan School.
 In 1906, he became one of the founding editors of the newspaper Harach, working alongside Avetis Aharonian and Yeghisheh Topjian.

 In 1908 he was arrested and sent to prison, where he remained for six months.
-After being released, Khajag was arrested again and sent to prison nine months later.
+After being released, Khazhak was arrested again and sent to prison nine months later.

 After being released from prison in 1912, Khajag returned to Constantinople where he contributed to the local newspaper Azadamard, while becoming a principal of an Armenian school in the district of Samatya.

 Death

-Karekin Khajag was one of the Armenian leaders deported during the Armenian Genocide.
+Khazhak was one of the Armenian leaders deported during the Armenian Genocide.
 On the night of 24 April 1915, Khajag was arrested and imprisoned in Constantinople, then sent via train to Ayaş, a village located in the interior provinces of the Ottoman Empire.
 Confined in a prison at Ayaş, Khajag along with Rupen Zartarian, Sarkis Minassian, Khachatur Malumian, Harutiun Jangülian, and Nazaret Daghavarian were to be transferred to Diyarbakir on 2 June.
 Ostensibly, they were to undergo a court-martial in Diyarbakir; however, Khajag along with the rest were murdered en route in the area of Karacur between Urfa and Severek (today Siverek).
 The order for the murder was given from Captain Şevket to Haci Onbaşı, a member of the Special Organization.